ved93/Ved/README.md

 I work at the intersection of consumer data & tech to build ML systems **to help customers**.
 I also write about effective data science, learning, and career **to help readers**.
 Currently a Data Scientist at Urbanclap solving some core problems in marketplace.

 - 🔭 I’m currently working on Automating ML & Lead Score and Productivity Loss.
-- 🌱 I’m currently learning more DL, Designing Scalable Systems, and how to communicate data-science effectively in org and public speaking.
+- 🌱 I’m currently learning more DL, Designing Scalable Systems, and how to communicate data-science effectively in org.
 - 🤔 I’m looking for help with `applied-ml` in startups.
+Little crazy about productivity hacks.
+Share if you got one.

 ### 📝 Recent Writing